In this Matchbook review, discover what’s on offer at this popular betting exchange.

 How to use Matchbook

-You need enough funds in your account to cover the amount shown as the liability.
-This is the amount you stand to lose.
+You need enough funds in your account to cover the liability figure.
+This is how much you stand to lose.

-Matchbook features sports such as football, horse racing, basketball, tennis, golf, and more.
+Matchbook features various sports such as football, horse racing, basketball, tennis, golf, and more.

 Matchbook now charges 2% commission on the profit of winning bets.
 However, you won’t pay commission on losing bets.
-This brings them in line with their competitors Betfair Exchange, Smarkets, and Betdaq.
+This matches their competitors Betfair Exchange, Smarkets, and Betdaq.

 The Matchbook mobile app is available on Apple and Android devices.
 The app replicates the website with the same markets available.

-Matchbook customer service is available via email, telephone and live chat (0800-0100 hrs GMT).
-You can also connect on social media such as Twitter and Facebook.
+Matchbook customer service is available via email, telephone and live chat (0800-0100 hrs GMT), or connect on Twitter and Facebook social media.

 Matchbook is useful for matched betting.
 With low commission charges and a range of betting markets.
 A good alternative to Betfair, Smarkets and Betdaq.